slurrps-old/Vault-Backup/README.md

 Vault Backup is a program that will backup folders or an entire file system for a user to a users specified destination.
 It also has the ability to format devices and securely wipe files of of a device.

 Features:
-Auto Detect USB
+Auto Detect USB,
-Auto Backup with time selection
+Auto Backup with time selection,
 Auto Run on startup